Utah Insurance Licensing

 How long does a Utah insurance license last?

-Utah insurance licenses are valid for 3 years, longer than the 2-year standard in most states.
-At renewal, Utah requires 24 hours of CE (including 3 hours of ethics) per 3-year cycle.
+Utah insurance licenses renew every 2 years on the last day of the licensee's birth month.
+At renewal, Utah requires 24 hours of CE (including 3 hours of ethics) per 2-year cycle.
 Utah does not require prelicensing education before the exam, and fingerprinting is processed per Utah Department of Insurance instructions provided during the application process.
-PSI administers Utah's licensing exams.
+Prometric administers Utah's licensing exams.

 Ready to Get Your Utah Insurance License?